ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 ### Pixel output processing
 #### Principle
-Once we have the previous modules, able to compute 3 input pixels, we need to repeat three time the process to compute a 3x3 RGB pixels matrix, to output one monochrome pixel for one filter.
+Once we have the previous modules, able to compute 3 RGB pixels, we need to repeat three time the process to compute a 3x3 RGB pixels matrix, to output one monochrome pixel for one filter.
 #### Output system
 We have to get three floats, to add them, and output the result.
 This is done by this architecture :
 ![Output_pixel_arch](./diagrams/out/archi_v2/adder_3_clk.drawio.png)